sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-01-OO-Refresher.md

 In the above case, we set the Batman PezDispensers `count` value to 99, which is **much** larger than the capacity.
 Then, when we `load` the PezDispenser, it results in `count` *decreasing* to 12.
 This weird behavior could cause confusion or a bug down the line.

 As such, by making `count` be `private`, it becomes syntatically illegal to use `batman.count` (or `superman.count`), as the field is hidden.

+## Other Class Content

+The following units cover common programming tools/techniques for creating classes and using objects.

 ### Getters and setters